Tschentenalp is known as a year-round hiker's paradise with great views, beautiful mountain lakes and ice-cold streams

 The operating times for sledging and night sledging in the winter season

 |night sledging||18:00 to 21:00 on Saturdays and Wednesdays|

 |cable car for night sledging||from 18:00 every 30 minutes|

 |last descent night sledging||10 pm|

 Ski & Snowboard

 For skiing and snowboarding, the area around Tschentenalp has 7.5 kilometers of slopes that invite carving because of their width.
-Details can be found in the piste map.

 The slopes are composed of 1.5 kilometers of blue run and 6 kilometers of red run.
 In addition, there are about 2.5 kilometers of freeride.
 Blue slopes are suitable for beginners, as they have little gradient.
 Red slopes are for advanced skiers.